 First, the report shows a few standard quality metrics relevant for classification models: Accuracy, Precision, Recall, and F-1 Score.
 For probabilistic classification, it also indicates ROC AUC and LogLoss.

-By default, we assign the label with the maximum predicted probability.
+By default, it assigns the label with the maximum predicted probability.
 In binary classification, it is a class with a predicted probability of 0,5 and higher.
 In multi-class, it is the top predicted one.
-Right now, you cannot choose a custom threshold to recalculate the metrics.
-We will add these levers later on.
+You can also set a custom classification threshold as a parameter to recalculate the metrics.

-Quality Metrics appear both for Reference and Production datasets.
+Quality Metrics appear both for Reference and Current datasets.
 This way, you can compare the performance and understand how it changed.

 As an example, we will use a probabilistic classification model built using the Breast Cancer Prediction dataset (see example notebooks here).

-Here we can quickly notice that the performance remains stable in Production:
+Here we can quickly notice that the performance remains great in Production:

 Next, the report generates plots to detail the model performance and the types of errors the model makes.

 Class Representation plots show the number of objects of each class in the Reference and Production datasets.
 It quickly highlights if any of the classes became more or less frequent.
 Such change often explains performance decay.

 Next is the Confusion Matrix, which visualizes the classification errors and their type.
 Our sample model is highly accurate, so nothing draws our attention here.